Summer Fun: In-person camps are back this year - Salisbury Post

 The Rowan-Cabarrus YMCA is a major local provider of summer camps between six locations.
 In Salisbury the Hurley Y is responsible for programs, but all the branches are planning to either follow state protocols as they are or adjust as Gov. Roy Cooper continues to lift restrictions.

-The Y is planning field trips, but it is uncertain on if it will be able to take them.
+The Y is planning field trips, but uncertain about whether it will be able to take them.
 The hope is restrictions will be loosened to allow slightly larger groups to travel together.

-Hurley Executive Director Richard Reinholz said the facility is hoping to provide a normal summer experience for the kids and make adjustments depending on the stipulations at the time.
+Hurley Executive Director Richard Reinholz said the facility is hoping to provide a normal summer experience for the kids and make adjustments depending on state stipulations at the time.

 Last year, the Hurley Y programs were not able to visit Rowan County Museum sites or Dan Nicholas Park.
 The nonprofit is hoping to bring those popular trips back this year.
 Reinholz emphasized the goal is to make the programs safe and fun for campers.